canonical/juju-dashboard/README.md

 yarn && yarn start
 ```

 ...and view the site locally at: http://localhost:3000/.
-Any changes you make to the code will be hotreloaded in the browser.
+Any changes you make to the code will be hot reloaded in the browser.

 ### Developing while connected to a Juju controller